-The resulting issue is that it’s pretty tough to find a standalone Pico PSU that handles a lot of current on the 5V rail.
+The majority of standard ATX PSUs handle 20A on the 5V rail, bu it’s pretty tough to find a standalone Pico ATX PSU that handles much more than 6-8A.
 If you look at the specs of a number of Pico-style supplies you’ll find that the 12V rails have ample power, but 3.3V/5V don’t scale up as well.
 This makes sense, as most PicoPSUs seem to essentially pass through 12V from the adapter, so most of the current-related work they do is bucking down to 5V or 3.3V.

 If this were the only issue, I’d have direct-soldered some new wires and given it a shot.
 However….